Online Zendo

 Traditionally, to help facilitate a calm and settled space so that practitioners can attend to the moment-to-moment unfolding of experience in meditation, there are Zendo practices, or forms, agreed upon and practiced with harmony in mind:

-• Please face the camera away from any direct light sources, including candles.
-Many members position the camera to face an altar or incense.
+Please face the camera away from any direct light sources, including candles.

 Minimize audible distractions for yourself and others:

-• Please maintain silence in the Online Zendo until the closing recitation.
+Please maintain silence in the Online Zendo until the closing chant.

 Before zazen let the body and mind know:

-• Bow out, while seated, at the end of the closing recitation.
+Bow out, while seated, at the end of the closing chant.
 Upon standing, fluff the meditation cushion or otherwise care for the seat of practice.

 Tips for using Zoom